 For the donuts

-- In a microwave safe dish, melt the 3 Tbsp butter.
+- In a microwave safe dish, melt the 3 tablespoon butter.
 Set aside to cool while you’re mixing your ingredients.

 - In a large bowl, combine 2 C flour, baking powder, baking soda, salt, pumpkin spice and brown sugar.
 Stir well to mix.